I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-ioattachdevicetodevicestack.md

 <p>A driver writer must take care to call this routine <u>before</u> any drivers that must layer on top of their driver. <b>IoAttachDeviceToDeviceStack</b> attaches <i>SourceDevice</i> to the highest device object currently layered in the chain and has no way to determine whether drivers are being layered in the correct order.</p>

-<p>A driver that acquired a pointer to the target device by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff549198">IoGetDeviceObjectPointer</a> should call <a href="https://msdn.microsoft.com/library/windows/hardware/ff557724">ObDereferenceObject</a> with the file object pointer that was returned by <b>IoGetDeviceObjectPointer</b> to release its reference to the file object before it detaches its own device object, for example, when such a higher-level driver is unloaded.</p>

-<p><b>IoAttachDeviceToDeviceStack</b> establishes layering between drivers so that the same IRPs are sent to each driver in the chain.</p>

-<p>An intermediate driver can use this routine during initialization to attach its own device object to another driver's device object.
-Subsequent I/O requests sent to <i>TargetDevice</i> are sent first to the intermediate driver.</p>

-<p>This routine sets the <b>AlignmentRequirement</b> in <i>SourceDevice</i>  to the value in the next-lower device object and sets the <b>StackSize</b> to the value in the next-lower-object plus one.</p>

-<p>A driver writer must take care to call this routine <u>before</u> any drivers that must layer on top of their driver. <b>IoAttachDeviceToDeviceStack</b> attaches <i>SourceDevice</i> to the highest device object currently layered in the chain and has no way to determine whether drivers are being layered in the correct order.</p>

-<p>A driver that acquired a pointer to the target device by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff549198">IoGetDeviceObjectPointer</a> should call <a href="https://msdn.microsoft.com/library/windows/hardware/ff557724">ObDereferenceObject</a> with the file object pointer that was returned by <b>IoGetDeviceObjectPointer</b> to release its reference to the file object before it detaches its own device object, for example, when such a higher-level driver is unloaded.</p>
+<p>A driver that acquired a pointer to the target device by calling <a href="..\wdm\nf-wdm-iogetdeviceobjectpointer.md">IoGetDeviceObjectPointer</a> should call <a href="..\wdm\nf-wdm-obdereferenceobject.md">ObDereferenceObject</a> with the file object pointer that was returned by <b>IoGetDeviceObjectPointer</b> to release its reference to the file object before it detaches its own device object, for example, when such a higher-level driver is unloaded.</p>

 ## -requirements
 <table>